 What If My Child has Special Educational Needs or a Disability (SEND)?

 The school has a clear policy to ensure any children with a SEND is supported.
 Click here to read more.

 How Do I Know If My Child is Progressing Well?

 If the adults in school have any concerns about your child's development, they will discuss this with you first.
 Sometimes children behave differently in school to the way they behave at home.

 If your child is making good progress, they will want to come to school, they will be exploring and trying new games/activities, they will be talking to you about their friends and what they have done.
 Adults in school will talk to you on a daily/weekly basis about particular moments in your child's learning, and will formally invite you to discuss your child's progress each term.
+During these meetings teachers will be talking to you about targets for your child that are appropriate to their stage of development.
 You can ask at anytime of course, particularly if you have concerns.

 We also run a variety of workshops that can help build your knowledge of several topics such as how you can manage your child's behaviour effectively, how you could build more effective routines, healthy eating advice, as well as workshops on how you can help your child with Reading, Writing or Maths.
 If you are interested in any of these please talk to your child's teacher.

 When your child starts Reception their class teacher will carry out a Reception Baseline Assessment (RBA) for your child.